-On March 16, 1521, Ferdinand Magellan sighted Samar island from the deck of his ship and decided to sail for land.
-He would be dead within a few short weeks, killed in action against Lapu-Lapu, the local ruler of the island and the first national hero of the Philippines.
+On March 16th, 1521, Portuguese explorer Ferdinand Magellan spotted Samar Island from his ship and decided to go ashore.
+He would be dead within weeks.
+Magellan was killed fighting against Lapu-Lapu, the local ruler of the island and the first national hero of the Philippines.
 Continue reading to discover which other Filipinos are regarded as national heroes and how the country celebrates them.

 What is National Heroes Day?

-National Heroes Day is a national holiday that celebrates the people who helped the Philippines win independence and grow as a nation.
+National Heroes Day is a public holiday that celebrates the people who helped the Philippines win independence and grow as a nation.
 In 1993 a government commission defined national heroes as those who:

 - Have a concept of nation and thereafter aspire and struggle for the nation’s freedom.